stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 Command draw = (lib, buffer) -> lib.vkCmdDraw(buffer, mesh.count(), 4, 0, 0);
 ```

-In the vertex shader each instance is offset from the centre of screen and arranged as a two-by-two grid:
+In the vertex shader each cube instance is arranged as a two-by-two grid:

 ```glsl
 vec2 offset[4] = vec2[](